MGNK Junction

 Scenario: Login to the application

-When the user enters their username and password
+When the user enters their username as "shopper" and password as "shopper123"

 Then the user should be logged in